muhammedkhairy/evaluate-news-nlp/README.md

 * get your basic project setup and functioning.
 * the gitignore file must include node_modules and dist folder.
 * configure your project with Nodejs and npm.
-* install your dependencies and devdependences.
+* install your dependencies and devdependencies.
-* your dependences should include Express, Webpack.
+* your dependencies should include Express, Webpack.
 * you should have 3 scripts in your package.json:
   * start build to run Express server.
   * build-dev to run webpack develop mode.